j-2k/j-2k.github.io/_posts/2023-04-04-raytracingproject.md

 > :warning: Do becareful taking everything as granted, I am human so there might be some mistakes.

+This documentation is targeted towards people with all ranges of experience.
+I try to make it as dummy as possible but sometimes we just have to get technical so I hope it all makes sense with just a little thinking.

 ---

 # Content